 Today I’m sharing a slow cooker recipe because who doesn’t need a new recipe in their repertoire?

 When I asked my Instagram followers what kind of recipe they wanted to see, a lot of people asked for a beef and broccoli-type recipe.
 But the biggest request was that they didn’t want to have to sear the meat ahead of time.
 They wanted something they could just dump into the crockpot and set without worrying about dirtying another pan.

 I took that request to heart and decided to go with this flank steak recipe in the slow cooker.
 It’s such a great source of protein and I love how tender it gets in the crockpot.
 I also knew I wanted to add a bunch of vegetables so really all you have to do is add rice and boom!
 You’ve got a complete dinner ready and waiting when you got home.

-How To Make Flank Steak in the Slow Cooker
+How To Cook Flank Steak in the Crockpot

 Let’s talk about how to make this recipe.
 As I said, it just requires a little slicing and chopping, and then you dump everything in.
 One important thing to note is that for tender beef, you want to be sure to cut against the grain.
 Luckily with flank steak, it’s easy to see the long lines running across the meat so you just want to make sure you cut across those and not with them.